Medify MA-25 vs MA-40

 My Take

-After testing both in different conditions—from smoky air to pet-heavy homes—here’s my advice:
+So, after testing both in numerous conditions from smoky air to pet-heavy homes, here’s my suggestion:

-If you need something quiet for a small room, go with the MA-25.
-It’s simple, effective, and easy to live with.
+If you’re looking for quiet for a small bedroom and no need for a sleep setting, go with the MA-25 – the MA-25 is simple, does a good job and is easy to live with.

-If you’re dealing with allergies, pets, or larger rooms, the MA-40 is worth the extra money.
-It’s more powerful, and that really makes a difference in how fast and how well it cleans the air.
+If you’re dealing with allergies, pets and larger rooms where odours might come from all directions, get the MA-40.
+Although it’s is a little more expensive, it’s power makes a real difference in how fast and well it cleans the air.

-Personally, I run an MA-40 in my living room and keep an MA-25 in the bedroom.
-It’s a solid combo.
+For myself, I have an MA-40 in the living room and an MA-25 in the bedroom – it’s a nice combo.

 Final Recommendation